jakeparmstrong/jinglebells/README.md

 # lightshow
 This project visualizes songs with LEDs using a Raspberry Pi.
-I wanted to build something fun to show my niece over the winter holidays, so the whole thing has a bit of an xmas theme to it!
-[Click here to see a performance of Jingle Bells.](https://www.youtube.com/watch?v=Q6xnmALbX_Y)
+I wanted to build something fun to show my young niece over the winter holidays, so the first song that I wrote in this format was Jingle Bells; [you can click here to see the song being performed.](https://www.youtube.com/watch?v=Q6xnmALbX_Y)

 Each LED represents a different note in a diatonic scale, with the leftmost LED representing "do", and the rightmost LED representing "ti".